vsm/vsm-dictionary/Dictionary.spec.md

         + 'id': sorts by conceptID `id` only;
         + 'str': sorts entries by their first term-string `terms[0].str`, then by `dictID`, and then by `id`;
+        + Note: as stated above, support for `options.sort` is optional.
     - `z`: {true|Array(String)}:
         the returned entries will have a z-object that contains all, or only the given selection of the stored entries' z-properties, respectively;